Timothy-Dement/OULAD/NOTES.md

 - More by Annika Wolff?
 - How should data be separated?
 - Can we extract new features from VLE data?
+- Normalization?
+- Divide VLE interations into bins (assessment-date to assessment-date) or (x-days-before assessment-date)?

 # THREATS TO VALIDITY

-- No way to associate VLE resources with assessments with complete confidence
+- No way to associate VLE resources with assessments with complete confidence (date assumption)
-- Missing dates for some assignments
+- Missing due dates for some assessments
+- Assumes no overlap between assessments (possibly)
+- Assumes VLE interaction starts at zero for first assessment
+- Chose 2 weeks arbitrarily